 Look no further we will show you exactly how to hack devices using QR codes.

 These malicious QR codes are easy to make.
-Most importantly, there are easy scripts and tools to make malicious these malicious QR codes.
+Most importantly, there are easy scripts and tools to make malicious QR codes.

 DISCLAIMER: This is an educational article meant to aware and educates readers about the hacks.
 Do not use this tool or website on any website.
 Do not apply or execute any method or use tools without concern of the party.
 We want to make readers aware of active threats and how they work.
 Use this article only for educational purposes.